eakfitzsimmons/eakfitzsimmons.github.io/cv.markdown

 **Statistical Consulting** January 2022 -- Present

-- Write technical reports and create corresponding graphics for alignment studies of K-12 assessments
+- Write technical reports and generate graphics for alignment studies of K-12 assessments

-- Run statistical analyses
+- Write literature review and technical manual related to K-12 assessments and certification tests

 **Dissertation Research** Fall 2021 -- Present

 *University of Missouri, Columbia, MO*

+- Examine different methods of computing posterior predictive p-values (ppp-values) for ordinal data and compare conclusions of each type

 - Explore use of ppp-value as a person fit statistic, e.g., using ppp-values for outlier and influential observation detection

-- Investigate solutions for double counting problem and optimistic bias that occurs during ppp-value calculation

 - Generalize ppp-value calculation code and make available through a public Git repository